 Patient Care

 : OWS provides patient care to 25 Bateys (rural settlements on sugarcane plantations that are home to Haitian and Haitian Dominican migrant sugar cane workers).
-During our trip, the FMCI delegation provided care in the new OWS clinic on site and visited four Batey communities to provide care to a total of 357 patients in collaboration with OWS local physicians, community workers, social workers, residents, and students who acted as translators.
+During the trip, the FMCI delegation provided care in the new OWS clinic on site and visited four Batey communities to provide care to a total of 357 patients in collaboration with OWS local physicians, community workers, social workers, residents, and students who acted as translators.

 Children’s Activity (Non-clinical activity): supported by the Ruth Ostergaard Children’s Fund provided $5,000 to Nuestros Pequenos Hermanos (NPH) for much needed medical equipment and medications for NPH’s Special Children’s Project as well as hosted an event of coloring and ice cream with the children.